Carol A. DiBattiste

-Carol Ann DiBattiste (born December 28, 1951) is a United States lawyer who served as United States Under Secretary of the Air Force from 1999 to 2001.
+Carol Ann DiBattiste (born December 28, 1951) is an American lawyer who served as United States Under Secretary of the Air Force from 1999 to 2001.

-Carol A. DiBattiste joined the United States Air Force after graduating from high school in 1971.
+DiBattiste joined the United States Air Force after graduating from high school in 1971.
 From 1971 to 1976, she served as an accounting and finance specialist and a recruiter for the Air Force.
 In 1976, she received a B.A. in sociology from La Salle University.
 She also graduated from Air Force Officer Training School in 1976, and was commissioned as an officer.
 She completed Squadron Officer School in 1977.

 DiBattiste then attended the Temple University Beasley School of Law, receiving her J.D. in 1981.
 She also completed training to work in the United States Air Force Judge Advocate General's Corps in 1981.
 She spent 1981-85 working as a prosecutor for the JAG Corps.
 She spent 1985-1986 completing an LL.M. from Columbia Law School.
 From 1986 to 1989, DiBattiste was on the Faculty of the Air Force Judge Advocate General School at Maxwell Air Force Base, and from 1989 to 1991, she was chief recruiting attorney of the Office for Professional Development in the Office of the Judge Advocate General at the Pentagon.
-DiBattiste retired from the United States Air Force in 1991, having achieved the rank of Major.
+DiBattiste retired from the Air Force in 1991, having achieved the rank of Major.

-From 1991 to 1993, DiBattiste was Assistant United States Attorney for the Southern District of Florida.
+From 1991 to 1993, DiBattiste was an Assistant United States Attorney for the Southern District of Florida.
 In 1993, she joined the United States Department of the Navy as Principal Deputy General Counsel of the Navy, a position she held for a year.
 She was then director of the DOJ's Executive Office for United States Attorneys from 1994 to 1997.
 She then spent 1998-99 as Deputy United States Attorney for the Southern District of Florida.